57 Fort Street

 There is no admission (cost to visit) to the park, the Monument, Museum, or Avery House.
 Donations accepted.

-Parking is on the streets of Monument Street and Park Avenue.
+Parking is free on the streets of Monument Street and Park Avenue.

 The Connecticut Department of Environmental Protection administers the park.